Yovanna Pineda, Ph.D.

 - History of Technology

 Yovanna Pineda is an Associate Professor of History and author of the book Industrial Development in a Frontier Economy: The industrialization of Argentina, 1890-1930 (Stanford, 2009).
 Her research is on the history of technology, capitalism, and their meanings to the people who experienced it

-In addition to the book, Dr. Pineda is directing and co-editing/co-writing with Scott Launier, The Harvester, a companion documentary that explores the development of harvester combines in Argentina's fertile pampas region during the late twentieth and early twenty-first centuries.
+In addition to the book, Dr. Pineda is directing and co-editing/co-writing with Scott Launier, Stories of the Harvester, a companion documentary that explores the development of harvester combines in Argentina's fertile pampas region during the late twentieth and early twenty-first centuries.
 This region was home to numerous domestic harvester and farm machinery companies.
 Through interviews, archival footage, and narration, the film illustrates how the rise of the combine industry during the heyday of import substitution also shaped a sense of community and identity that is still strong today.

 emotional learning of tragic events in history.
 Read more: https://chdr.cah.ucf.edu/mpe/index.html.

 She co-organizes with Dr. Christiane Berth (University of Costa Rica) a research group project, "Race, Gender, and Power in the History of Users of Global Technology."
 Read more: https://chdr.cah.ucf.edu/rgp/index.html

 - "The Future of Work in a Historically Volatile Economy: Case Study of Farm Machinery Factories in Argentina," The Journal of International Affairs, 72:1 (Winter 2019): 159-171.